This README is for babel-loader v8 + Babel v7 Check the 7.x branch for docs with Babel v6

 Options for CoffeeScript.
 All possible options you can find here.

-option you can find here.
+Documentation for the transpile option you can find here.

 ℹ️ The

-option takes a value from thecompiler.devtool
+sourceMapoption takes a value from thecompiler.devtoolvalue by default.

 ℹ️ The

-option takes a value from webpack loader API.
+filenameoption takes a value from webpack loader API.
 The option value will be ignored.

 webpack.config.js